 A current issue or topic in the discipline will be the focus of the course.
 The course can be repeated if the topic changes.

-Directed research for up to three units can be conducted under the supervision of one of the graduate faculty members in the Political Science department.
-Students must be at least halfway through the program, with a 3.5 GPA, and project proposals must be approved by the faculty sponsor, Graduate Advisor, and Dean of the College of Arts and Sciences before the beginning of the relevant semester.
+A directed research project for up to three units can be conducted under the supervision of one of the graduate faculty members in the Political Science department.
+Students must be at least halfway through the program, with a 3.5 GPA, and project proposals must be approved by the faculty sponsor, graduate adviser, and Dean of the College of Arts and Sciences before the beginning of the relevant semester.

 HIST 548 Vietnam War